marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 4. You could achieve Ports & Adapters by introducing an interface to the repository.
 What is the advantage?

-True, but repositories are often shared between multiple features creating a coupling between the components of our system.
-Alternatively, you can create a repository interface in your module but again: [function as an interface](https://fsharpforfunandprofit.com/posts/convenience-functions-as-interfaces/) solves the problem with ease.
+True.
+A single repository interface is less complex.
+But they are often shared between multiple features creating a coupling between the components of our system.
+That is not necessary a problem, it is a trade-off.

 ### Credits